Bird-Learning/DevLean/README.md

 ## Conclusion

 By using this solution, we overcame the limitations of Storyline's built-in print functionality and external libraries.
-This approach allows us to gather all user responses across multiple slides and present them in a custom template for printing or downloading, enhancing the user experience
+This approach allows us to gather all user responses across multiple slides and present them in a custom template for printing or downloading, enhancing the user experience.